Southern Oregon Raiders

 The Southern Oregon Raiders are the athletic teams that represent Southern Oregon University, located in Ashland, Oregon, in intercollegiate sports as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Cascade Collegiate Conference (CCC) for most of its sports since the 1993–94 academic year; while its football team competes in the Frontier Conference, and its wrestling team competes as an Independent.

 History

 Southern Oregon University adopted the nickname "Red Raiders" for its sports teams in 1946.
 The name was in reference to the abundant Native American tribe, the Modoc people, that had existed in Southern Oregon.
 In 1980 "Red" was removed from the nickname.
 The red-tailed hawk was adopted in 1998 to appease campus groups calling for a mascot and still respecting the Native American culture.
 The athletics logo of Southern Oregon has been through 7 editions, the most recent coming in 2011.

 Varsity teams

-Southern Oregon competes in 20 intercollegiate varsity sports: Men's sports include basketball, cross country, cycling, football, golf, soccer, track & field and wrestling; women's sports include basketball, beach volleyball, cheerleading, cross country, cycling, dance, golf, soccer, softball, track & field, volleyball and wrestling.
-Club sports include baseball, crew, judo, lacrosse, rugby, skiing, men's soccer, swimming, men's tennis and ultimate frisbee.
+Southern Oregon competes in 20 intercollegiate varsity sports: